How to Get Rid of Powdery Mildew in Your Garden

 Powdery mildew is a scourge of gardens, both vegetable and ornamental.
 There are some simple steps you can take to prevent powdery mildew or get rid of it once it infects your plants.

+Powdery mildew is caused by fungus that is present in the soil.
 Although it looks the same throughout your yard, powdery mildew is caused by many different types of fungus, each specific to a particular plant.
-Fortunately, it cannot spread to different kinds of plants.
+Fortunately, different species of fungus cannot spread to different kinds of plants.
 For instance, the powdery mildew infecting your lilacs cannot infect your zucchini.
 They are caused by two different fungi.

 Fungi grow best in humid weather and shady locations.
 It infects your plants but doesn't kill them.
-Powdery mildew is especially a problem in the vegetable garden because once infected, leaves no longer photosynthesize (make food for the plant) so any fruit will be malformed and less flavorful.
+It is unattractive in flowers and shrubbery.
+It is especially a problem in the vegetable garden because once infected, the leaves no longer photosynthesize (make food for the plant) so any fruit that is produced will be malformed and less flavorful.

 Avoid watering from overhead.
 This will cause soil to splash onto your plants possibly infecting them if fungi is present in the soil.
 Always water at the roots or use drip irrigation.